How much are property management fees?

 If you’re renting out your property, your options are to handle the day-to-day management yourself, or hire a professional property manager to do it.
 By doing it yourself, you save on rental agent fees, however, you take on the time commitment and risks yourself.
 Rental costs for landlords vary, but hiring a professional saves time and money in the long term.

 So what are property management fees?
 How much does a property manager cost?
 And what do you get for your money?
-Hannah Gill, Managing Director of Independent Property Management, shares her insights on how property management fees are structured, what you can expect to pay and why it’s an investment that pays off.
+Grace Hooper, General Manager of Independent Property Management, shares her insights on how property management fees are structured, what you can expect to pay and why it’s an investment that pays off.

 How to compare property management fees